Like non-starter Mumbai Metro II, line III may be just a poll ploy

-Bhoomi pujan for the Colaba-Bandra-Andheri (SEEPZ) corridor yesterday bears uncanny similarities to the Charkop-Bandra-Mankhurd line II in 2009, which is yet to see a single brick being laid and was reportedly slated to be scrapped
+Bhoomi pujan for Colaba-Bandra-Andheri (SEEPZ) corridor bears uncanny similarities to Charkop-Bandra-Mankhurd line II in 2009, which is yet to see single brick being laid

 The much-touted bhoomi pujan for the Metro III line yesterday bore uncanny similarities with the one done for the Metro II just ahead of the last state assembly polls in 2009, raising questions on whether this corridor would also meet the fate of its predecessor, which has remained an absolute non-starter so far.